Mom, it’s time for the quiz again!

 It’s “Rosemary Clooney” again!

-You mean Rosemary Clooney of the “4 Day Migraine” Quiz?
+You mean Rosemary Clooney of the “4 Day Migraine”?

-Yes, that Rosemary Clooney, and as you may remember, she works at Sabrina’s Cafe as a waitress, and I walked in 4 days ago, sat down, and along came Rosemary with, “Elaine, you have to do something about my eyes!
+Yes, that Rosemary Clooney, and as you may remember, she works at Sabrina’s Cafe as a waitress, and I walked in 4 days ago, sat down, and along came Rosemary Clooney with, “Elaine, you have to do something about my eyes!
 They itch!
 It’s allergies, springtime allergies, my eyes itch terribly, and they hurt and they’re irritated!”

-So I got out my 30C Emergency Kit from my backpack–the Emergency Kit you’re all supposed to have with you?
-Remember?–and I said, “Hold out your hand,” and I tapped a few pellets of _________________30C into her palm and I said, “Just pop them in your mouth.”
+So I got out my 30C Emergency Kit from my backpack–you know, the one you’re all supposed to have? — and I said, “Hold out your hand,” and I tapped a few pellets of _________________30C into her palm and I said, “Just pop them in your mouth.”
 She did and took a swallow of water right away, probably thinking that, like Pharma drugs, you have to take them with water.
 I started to say, “They’ll melt in your mouth!” but it was too late.
 “I’m sure it will be OK,” I thought to myself.

 I think she had no faith in them working, and neither did I since I didn’t have much of a case to go on, and it didn’t help that she came back 5 or 10 minutes later and said that her eyes were still itching!
 I felt very bad about that but said to give it a little more time.

 She went outside, to wait on the outdoor diners and then came back seconds later, and said, “They’re better!”
 I said, “What???
 Really????”
 I couldn’t have been more shocked, as less than a minute earlier they were “Still itching!”
 And I just want to add that before I left the restaurant, I looked for Rosemary to confirm that she really was, in fact, better and that her eyes had, in fact, stopped itching, and she confirmed it.

 Update: It’s four days later and Rosemary tells me that she never relapsed and her eyes are still fine!